angrybacon/doomsday-wiki/markdown/articles/2022/02/09/axionmegareport.md

 Same boarding as round 3.

 Game 2 was tough but closer than I would have thought.
-My notes are poor but I definately throw some discard at him early seeing FoN, REB, 2 x Murktide, and Misty.
+My notes are poor but I definitely throw some discard at him early seeing FoN, REB, 2 x Murktide, and Misty.
 I get pressured quite fast finally managing to resolve Doomsday at a precarious 6 life facing an inactive Channeler, the world's dinkiest Murktide and maybe 3 cards in David's hand.
 My pile had to be as simple as it could be and was just the classic